Skip to content

 • image (AnyArray) –

-The image to log, represented as an array, which can have any of the following shapes:
+The image to log, represented as a PIL image or as an array of any of the following shapes (assuming "HWC" data format):

 • (H, W) or (H, W, 1) for grayscale images,